j3lte/deno-mx-widget-tooling/README.md

 Options:

   -h, --help     - Show this help.
   -V, --version  - Show the version number for this program.

 Commands:

-  check                   - Check the current folder if it is a proper setup
-  version  [version]      - Set the version of the widget
-  setup                   - Setup the current folder as a widget, include some goodies left behind by R&D sizes                   - Show the sizes of the widget mpks
-  icons    [file] [dark]  - Generate the icons for the widget
-  upgrade                 - Upgrade mx-widget-tooling executable to latest or given version.
-  help     [command]      - Show this help or the help of a sub-command.
+  check                   - Check the current folder if it is a proper setup version  [version]      - Set the version of the widget setup                   - Setup the current folder as a widget, include some goodies left behind by R&D sizes                   - Show the sizes of the widget mpks icons    [file] [dark]  - Generate the icons for the widget upgrade                 - Upgrade mx-widget-tooling executable to latest or given version. help     [command]      - Show this help or the help of a sub-command.

 ```
 <!-- END SNIPPET -->

+### Upgrade

+If you install using Deno (see above), you can upgrade using `mx-widget-tooling upgrade`.
+This will download the latest version from Github and replace the current version.
 ## License

 MX Widget Tooling is licensed under the [MIT license](LICENSE).